Online sessions

 We have had a practice in the heart of Zurich for almost 20 years.
-In the meantime, we have changed our geographical location twice, but all of this has been within a 10-minute walk or 500 meters.

-The role of therapists
+The role of the therapist

 Online versus a visit to the practice